StevenLwcz/StevenLwcz.github.io/_posts/2022-02-25-Using-The-Gdb-Python-API-For-Tui-Windows-Part-1.md

 ```

 The class will get passed a tui object which allows us to get hold of properties for the window and write to it.
-So we save that away in our __init__ method.
+So we save that away in our `__init__()` method.
 This is a good place to set a title.
 But you can update the title at any time.

-The render method is where we will write text to the window using the Tui write(string) method.
+The `render()` method is where we will write text to the window using the Tui write(string) method.
 We may as well dive in and get fancy and use colour.
-The docs say “string can contain ANSI terminal escape styling sequences”.
-You can read all about them from this blog Build your own Command Line with ANSI escape codes.
+The docs say *string can contain ANSI terminal escape styling sequences*.

+You can read all about them from this blog {Build your own Command Line with ANSI escape codes}[https://www.lihaoyi.com/post/BuildyourownCommandLinewithANSIescapecodes.html}.
 Note the gdb does not support the navigation codes.

 Let's use some green.
 You can change the colour by changing 47 to something else.